0xPARC/0xparc-intro-book/src/plonk.typ

 $Z(X) = (X-omega) ...
 (X-omega^n) = X^n-1$, which is really nice.
 In fact, often $n$ is chosen to be a power of $2$ so that $A$, $B$, and $C$ are very easy to compute, using a fast Fourier transform.
-(Note: When you're working in a finite field, the fast Fourier transform is sometimes called the "number theoretic transform" (NTT) even though it's exactly the same as the usual FFT.)
+(Note: When you are working in a finite field, the fast Fourier transform is sometimes called the "number theoretic transform" (NTT) even though it is exactly the same as the usual FFT.)

 Then:
 #algorithm("Commitment step of PLONK")[